rezamobaraki/post-rating-system/README.md

         2. **Write Operation**:
             - Write the data to the database.
             - Invalidate or update the cache to ensure consistency.
-    - *Use Redis pipeline for batch operations to reduce round-trip latency
+    - *Use Redis pipeline for (atomic and) batch (mSet) operations to reduce round-trip latency
 - *Database Sharding
     - Implement horizontal sharding based on post ID or author popularity or user ID
     - Use consistent hashing for efficient data distribution